dcayll/dcayll.github.io/_photography/Echeveria-Succulent-timelapse.md

 tags:
   - Succulent
   - photography
+sidebar:
+  nav: "photos"

 ---

 Text about how the photos were taken and how the post processing was performed to create the gif.

+photo of camera on tripod

+gallery of multiple stills as it grows

+summary of pocessing in GIMP

+description of software for making the gif and lining up all the images

+link to instagram of it